robinandeer/cosmid/README.rst

 Adding "#" is how you specify a specific version version of the resource to download.
 Unless you specify a version, the latest release will be selected.

-It's recommended to create a project config file (see :ref:`getting-started`) where you store all the managed resources.
+It's recommended to create a project config file (see *Getting started*) where you store all the managed resources.
 This is useful as a separeate (and parsable) reference for the project "dependencies".
 You can also install all resources with a simple command:

 .. code-block:: console